GaloisInc/BESSPIN-GFE/bootrom-secure/README.md

+# How to configure the BootROM for a new OS
+1. Build a binary dump of the OS you want to boot following whatever instructions you have for doing that.
+N.B. the file we want here is the raw bytes of the OS, not an ELF; if you only have instructions for build an ELF, you can get the raw bytes with `riscv32-unknown-elf-objcopy -O binary whatever.elf whatever.bin`.
+2. If you will be building a bitstream, skip to step 4.
+3. To avoid the default BootROM from immediately trying to boot into your OS without executing the secure boot checks first, prepend some invalid instructions to the binary.

+        cat $(dd if=/dev/zero count=1 bs=256) whatever.bin >whatever_with_zeros.bin

+4. Open `secure-boot/peripherals/config.py` and locate the `Flash_OS` initialization.
+The arguments have these meanings:

+    * `flash_base`: The memory-mapped address in flash to start copying the OS from.
+If you are building a bitstream, you want `0x44000000`; otherwise you want `0x44000100` to skip the zeros we inserted in step 3.
+    * `ram_base`: The memory-mapped address in RAM to copy the OS to.
+You should avoid the bottom `0x400000` bytes (the stack will live there) and whatever memory you may need to store the BootROM itself if you are not building a bitstream.
+The default value that's already there should be fine.
+    * `size`: The number of bytes to copy from flash to RAM; so the size in bytes of `whatever.bin` (not `whatever_with_zeros.bin`).
+    * `sha256sum`: The SHA256 hash of the bytes to be copied; so the output of `sha256sum whatever.bin`.
+    * `ram_device`: No change should be needed here.

+    You should also change `BOOT_ADDRESS` to point to the same place as the `ram_base` argument to the `Flash_OS` initialization stanza.
+5. Put the binary into flash memory; the gfe repo has a script in `tcl/program_flash` that will do this for you:

+        tcl/program_flash datafile whatever_with_zeros.bin

+    (Use `whatever.bin` instead if you are building a bitstream.)

 # How to Build a Bitstream with the BootROM
 1. Setup your machine to build the GFE, following the instructions in the GFE README.
 2. Replace the `bootrom` subdirectory of the GFE with the directory containing this README.